opentelekomcloud/python-otcclient/README.md

-Otcclient
+OTCclient
 ==========

 [![PyPI version](https://badge.fury.io/py/python-otcclient.png)](https://badge.fury.io/py/python-otcclient)

 Open Telecom Cloud API tool
 -----------------------------------------------

 **#OTC #cloud #devops #IAAS #PAAS #DBAAS #BDAAS #container-services**

-Purposes of the OTC Tool to manage OTC cloud environment via command line similar way like AWS cli.
-OTC Cli provides common interface to operation and DEVOPS teams to manage their cloud services.
+The purpose of the OTC Tool is to manage OTC cloud environments via the command line similar in a way to AWS CLI.
+OTC CLI provides a common interface to operation and DEVOPS teams to manage their cloud services.
 On top of that, the language implementations (Python at the moment) are secure and relatively fast.

 More at [OTC site](https://console.otc.t-systems.com/console/#/home)

 OTC makes it easy to use the cloud environment.
-It borrows the best parts from Huawei Service and Native Oenstack API.
+It exposes Native OpenStack APIs which are enhanced with extra services and APIs from Huawei FusionSphere.

 Documentation